 Explore the world

-Although physical travel is currently restricted, the possibilities for digital “travel” are expanding all the time.
+Although physical travel can be restricted, the possibilities for digital “travel” are expanding all the time.
 Attend webinars, watch documentaries online, read local newspapers and become a “digital tourist”!
 You can even take a virtual tour of a refugee camp and experience for yourself what it’s like to be displaced.

 Learn more about humanitarian crises